amazon-ion/ion-docs/_books/ion-1-1/src/macros/special_forms.md

 Special forms are "special" precisely because they cannot be expressed as macros and must therefore receive bespoke syntactic treatment.
 Since the elements of macro-invocation expressions are themselves expressions, when you want something to not be evaluated that way, it must be a special form.

-Finally, these special forms are part of the template language itself, and are not visible to encoded data;
+Finally, these special forms are part of the template language itself, and are not addressable outside of TDL;
 the E-expression `(:literal foo)` must necessarily refer to some user-defined macro named literal, not to this special form.